50 Ways Google Can Help You Become A Better Teacher

 39. Use Google Forms to gather feedback or give assessments (and use the Flubaroo script to auto-grade).

-40. Create a Google Drive series of folders (by topic, standard, content area, grade level, etc.) to share resources with your Professional Learning Network all of the world.
+40. Create a Google Drive series of folders (by topic, standard, content area, grade level, etc.) to share resources with your Professional Learning Network all over the world.

 41. Use Google Sheets to create charts and graphs with data–or better yet, have students create and chart their own progress.